 Can an LEA identify and share individual F/RP meal data with providers of supplemental educational services for students who qualify as low income and low performing in Program Improvement Schools?

 Yes, under certain circumstances.
-For Program Improvement Schools, EC Section 49558 allows school district employees, who are authorized by the governing board of the school district, to disclose only the pupil’s name and school meal eligibility status from the individual meal records, solely for purposes of disaggregation of academic achievement data or to identify pupils eligible for public school choice and supplemental educational services pursuant to the No Child Left Behind Act of 2001.
+For Program Improvement Schools, EC Section 49558 allows school district employees, who are authorized by the governing board of the school district, to disclose only the pupil’s name and school meal eligibility status from the individual meal records, solely for purposes of disaggregation of academic achievement data or to identify pupils eligible for public school choice and supplemental educational services pursuant to the ESEA.
 However, there must be an approved board policy in place that names the parties or positions who are allowed to disclose and receive the F/RP meal information prior to any such transactions.